wso2/docs-is/en/docs/guides/access-delegation/uma.md

             resource server](#configure-service-provider-to-act-as-the-resource-server).
         -   In this guide, the grant type that is used to obtain the PAT is the password grant type.
 Therefore, you need to pass the resource owners credentials in the curl command.
-Since [you have configured Larry as the resource owner](#create-the-resource-owner)
-           , you need to pass Larry's username and password in the curl command.

     ``` tab="Request Format"
     curl -u <CLIENT_ID>:<CLIENT_SECRET> -k -d "grant_type=password&username=<USERNAME>&password=<PASSWORD>&scope=uma_protection internal_application_mgt_view" -H "Content-Type:application/x-www-form-urlencoded" https://<IS_HOST>:<IS_PORT>/oauth2/token